-We aim to maintain a high degree of community involvement by delivery of clear and effective communication, working to identify and overcome concerns and barriers to involvement and actively the skills, confidence and knowledge of the public in community matters, and evaluating engagement outcomes, will ensure we continue meeting the (PARYS). requirements of national standards and improve future Council projects.
+over the last 12 months.
+Council will continue to explore more relevant and inspiring social media concerns and barriers to involvement and actively seeking commentary and feedback.
+Developing Networks include Palmerston Safe Communities the skills, confidence and knowledge of the public in community matters, and evaluating engagement outcomes, will ensure we continue meeting the (PARYS). requirements of national standards and improve future Council projects.